Khaled-AlAsadi/Memory-Game/README.md

 - [Git](https://git-scm.com/) was used for the version control of the website.
 - [GitHub](https://github.com/) was used to host the code of the website.
 - [GitHub Pages](https://pages.github.com/) was used to host the website.
+- [cloudconvert](https://cloudconvert.com/) was used to convert to gifs.
 ---

 ## Design